 Orchha is a small town in Tikamgarh district of Bundelkhand region of Madhya Pradesh.
-Situated on the banks of Betwa river, Orchha looks as it is frozen in medieval times.
+Situated on the banks of Betwa River, Orchha looks as it is frozen in medieval times.
 There are several monuments on either side of the Betwa river.
-After my visit, I can definitely say that Orchha is one of the offbeat tourist destinations in India with fewer tourist.
+After my visit, I can definitely say that Orchha is one of the offbeat tourist destinations in India with fewer tourists.
 There are several places to visit in Orchha for sightseeing, the most popular ones are Orchha fort complex, Jahangir Palace, Orchha Palace, Chaturbhuj temple, Orchha wildlife sanctuary, Cenotaphs, Betwa river, and Ram Raja Mandir.

 Orchha also has religious importance among people of the Bundelkhand and surrounding areas.
 They affectionately refer to it as “Orchha Dham” meaning “Adobe” of God.
 There are a very interesting story and legend associated with Ramraja temple.
 Lord Ram is considered the ruler of Orchha town.

 Orchha’s literal meaning is “hidden place’ and it is indeed a hidden gem of Madhya Pradesh.
 Orchha is strategically located between the Betwa river and jungle, there were no big battles fought here.
 That’s why most of the monuments are in good condition today.

 It was founded in 1531 and Raja Rudra Pratap was his first ruler.
 He founded the city of Orchha after the fall of Garhkurar after the battle with the Tuqlaq dynasty rulers.
 Most of the monuments in Orchha were constructed between 1531 to 1591 under different rulers of the states.